 Traditional methods of giving a horse two-to-three feeds a day does not take into consideration the digestive system or the natural behaviour of the horse.
 Scientific studies have shown that feeding in this manner increases the risk of stomach ulcers and other veterinary problems like colic, as well as behavioural problems.

-Benefits of the Pacefeeder
+Benefits of the Pacefeeder for horses

 Benefits of using the Pacefeeder for owners

 - Works WITH the horses natural digestive system and behaviours.

 - Horses are less lightly to suffer from ‘ulcers’ and other gastric disorders.

 - The natural position of the head and body when feeding leads to less physical problems.

 - No ingestion of dirt, sand, and parasites from the ground.